 The VOC once had a commissioned business to manage and transport animals from the West and East Indies (Pieters, 2001).
 These ordered deliveries were for exotic species of animals intended for the elites—either as a gift between men in office or to “curious nature lovers” as they once called it.
 Precisely, these curios amateurs were the owners of menageries and cabinets.
 This meant that non-indigenous species of fauna came into the city through the port of Amsterdam and then housed close-by for exhibition.
 One of the few popular ones were ‘The White Elephant’ and the ‘Menagerie of Blue John’.
 Advertisements were often posted on the new and exciting animals to behold: such as the “Campergoo” and “Nigoms’ devil”, otherwise known today as the two-banded monitor and the Indian pangolin.
 Other animals also included a sea turtle weighing about 500 lbs, and a South American tapir (Pieters, 2001).
 And despite the fact that these menageries no longer exist, the interest in these exotic animals did not just disappear.

 The Artis Zoo was established in 1838.
 As its own institution, the initial collection was a rather weak one.
 It only housed a few parrots, monkeys, and a Suriname wildcat.
 But, in 1839, the zoo absorbed the collection of a particular “curious nature lover”, that is C. van Aken (Artis Zoo, 2019).
-His menagerie was headlined by a Jack the elephant and accompanied by several species of big cats, bears, snakes, and even a wildebeest.
+His menagerie was headlined by Jack the elephant and accompanied by several species of big cats, bears, snakes, and even a wildebeest.
 Soon after, with more collections absorbed, the Artis Zoo became a real zoo.
-But all thanks to the efforts of the VOC ships.
+All thanks to the efforts of the VOC ships.

 There is no doubt that these collections of exotic animals were a brilliant spectacle.
 But it surely is nothing compared to the novel scents introduced!
 After all, one of the most overwhelming sensation at the zoo is the amalgam of smells emanating from each species, all to accompany the foreign view.